mohieey/myreads-udacity-project/README.md

 # Copyrights

-Feel free to download the app and desructure it for learning purposes, but don't submit as it was use your project to avoid being revoked by Udacity.
+Feel free to download the app and desructure it for learning purposes, but don't submit as it was your own project to avoid being revoked by Udacity.

 # Happy Learning :)